 Rahul is a Reddit addict who can't get enough of Askreddit and countless other paranormal subreddits.

-Reddit is your best chance to find the best and worst things happening in the world.
+Reddit is the place to find the best and worst things happening in the world.
 It has something to offer for everyone.
-No matter what stuff you are into, there is a subreddit for it.
+No matter what stuff you are into, you bet that there is a subreddit for it.

 It’s hard to tear yourself away once you open Reddit.
 There is so much user-generated content that one could easily spend all your day over there.
-It’s an addicting and constantly innovating place, delivering awesome content to its users.
+It’s an addicting place, delivering awesome content to its users.

 That being said, some people on the internet do not like the strict moderation policies on Reddit and are looking for some Reddit alternatives.
 I've put together a list of great alternatives for you all to check out below!